thindil/steamsky/bin/doc/MODDING.md

 ### Help data structure
 - Each help entry is between `entry` tags.
 - Attribute `index` is the help index, used mostly in showing help for selected part of the game.
-It can be number or text.
+It can be a number or text.
 - Attribute `title` is help menu entry in main help menu.
 It can be number or text.
-- Optional attribute `action`: what to do with this entry.
+- Optional attribute `action`: What to do with this entry.
 Possible values
   are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
 - Text between tags `entry` is help entry text text visible when player select